-If you need to fix something plastic and traditional glue isn’t cutting it consider trying Sugru, a mould-able glue or Bondic, a plastic welding solution.
+If you need to fix something plastic and traditional glue isn’t cutting it consider trying Sugru, or Fixits, two brand of mouldable glue or Bondic, a plastic welding solution.
 Sugru is made in Ireland and and has hundreds of uses, which you’ll find it you search ‘sugru life hacks’ on Youtube.
-I’ve haven’t Bondic myself so would be keen if anyone has experience of it.
+I’ve haven’t used Fixits or Bondic myself so would be keen if anyone has experience of it.

 If your shoes are scuffed beyond belief then consider buying leather dye from a quality shoe repair company.
 It’s easy to apply and although it will need retouching every so often ll make them look like brand new.